danparizher/Pax-Academia/cogs/README.md

 - Description:
   - Reserved for roles with certain permissions.
   - Limited to be used in any channel under a discord category with the name `help` to prevent abuse by users and get the bot banned from copyleaks.
-  - Uses selenium to scrape the HTML of the live demo provided by [copyleaks](https://copyleaks.com/) (no api key yet :pensive:).
+  - Uses selenium to scrape the HTML of the live demo provided by [copyleaks](https://copyleaks.com/) (no API key yet :pensive:).

 ## Dictionary

 - Commands implemented:
   - `define`
 - Description:
-  - Defines a word provided by user.
+  - Defines a word provided by the user.
   - Uses beautiful soup to web scrape the [Oxford Learned Dictionaries](https://www.oxfordlearnersdictionaries.com) website.
   - Creates a Discord embed with necessary information